Kenneth Blum

 Kenneth Blum (born August 8, 1939) is an American scientist who has studied neuropsychopharmacology and genetics.
-Until 1995 he was a professor of Pharmacology at the University of Texas Health Science Center at San Antonio.
+Until 1995 he was a professor of pharmacology at the University of Texas Health Science Center at San Antonio.

-Blum originated the term "Reward Deficiency Syndrome" (RDS).
+Blum originated the term "reward deficiency syndrome".
+There is no consensus among addiction researchers that empirical evidence exists to justify such a concept.
+He holds multiple patents relating to genetic testing and treatment for the supposed syndrome that have been licensed through various different corporations.

 Academic background

 Blum received his B.S. in pharmacy from Columbia University in 1961, his M.S. in medical science in 1965 from the New Jersey College of Medicine, and his Ph.D. in pharmacology in 1968 from the New York Medical College.
 Blum completed post-doctorate research in psychopharmacology at the Southwest Foundation for Research and Education.
 He also completed a fellowship in pharmacogenetics under Gerald McClearn at the University of Colorado College of Pharmacy (Boulder) in 1977.
 He retired in 1995 from his position as professor at the Department of Pharmacology, Texas Health Science Center, San Antonio, University of Texas.

 Research

-Blum collaborated on a study that found a correlation between an allele in the dopamine D2 Receptor and alcoholism in a post-mortem study of brain tissue from 35 alcoholics and 35 non-alcoholics.
+Blum collaborated on a study that found a correlation between an allele in the dopamine D2 receptor and alcoholism in a post-mortem study of brain tissue from 35 alcoholics and 35 non-alcoholics.
 Blum believed his work to be of broader scope, calling this gene a "reward gene" which covers other addictive behaviors including drug addiction, smoking, overeating, and pathological gambling.